hdShang/arxiv-daily/docs/cs-AI/2025-06-11/papers/250609659v1-intent-factored-generation-unleashing-the-diversity-in-your-language.md

 ---
 layout: default
-title: Intent Factored Generation: Unleashing the Diversity in Your Language Model
+title: "Intent Factored Generation: Unleashing the Diversity in Your Language Model"
 ---

 # Intent Factored Generation: Unleashing the Diversity in Your Language Model